University of Detroit Mercy: Athletics

-The university also sponsors eight intramural sports.

 Detroit Mercy's most recent league championship came in 2019, when the women's softball team won the Horizon League Championship.
 In 2014, both the women's golf team and men's cross country team earned Horizon League titles for the second straight season.
 The men's lacrosse team won the MAAC Championship in 2013.

-In partnership with WADL-TV, the Detroit Mercy Titans launched its own 24-hour network, the Titan Classic Sports Network, in September 2014.

 Basketball

 The men's basketball team has consistently contended for the Horizon League title.
-On June 13, 2018, Detroit Mercy named Mike Davis the 22nd head coach in men's basketball program history.
-The NCAA tournament-tested Davis previously coached at Texas Southern University, where he led the team to four regular season titles, four conference tournament championships and four NCAA Tournament appearances.
+Mark Montgomery was hired as the 23rd head coach in men's basketball program history on April 3, 2024.
+Montgomery joined the Titans after spending 13 years in two stints as an assistant coach under coach Tom Izzo at Michigan State, where he also played.
+An Inkster, Michigan native, Montgomery was an assistant coach at UDM for the end of the 2020-21 season, in which time the Titans went 11-3 in their last 14 games.

+Mike Davis coached the Titans from 2017 to 2024.
 He led Indiana University to the 2002 NCAA Championship game.
+He led the Titans to a 1-31 season.

 Ray McCallum coached the Detroit Mercy men's basketball team from 2008 to 2016.
 He led the Titans to the Horizon League Championship and an NCAA tournament appearance during the 2011–12 season.
 McCallum's predecessor, Perry Watson, led a successful program at Detroit's Southwestern High School before coming to Detroit Mercy after some years as an assistant coach at the University of Michigan and maintained strong recruiting ties within the city's public league.
 Watson guided Detroit Mercy to 10 winning seasons, three league titles, two NCAA Tournament appearances and an NIT Final Four during his 15 years with Detroit Mercy.
 The Titans' two NCAA appearances also included victories over St. John's and UCLA.
-Between 1997-98 and 2000–01, the Titans had four straight 20-victory seasons.
+Between 1997–98 and 2000–01, the Titans had four straight 20-victory seasons.